 Since 1994, The Friends have undertaken a number of activities to provide funding towards several projects.
-These have included the gas-fired central heating, bells restoration, electrical winding of the clock, the provision of a vestry and draught excluding doors to the West Tower, the kitchen with accessible toilet and repairs to the south facing roof.
-The Friends recently made a significant contribution to project funding for the lighting scheme.
+These have included the gas-fired central heating, bells restoration, electrical winding of the clock, the provision of a vestry and draught excluding doors to the West Tower, the kitchen with accessible toilet, repairs to the south facing roof and a significant contribution to project funding for the lighting scheme.

-On top of project funding we also contribute towards regular maintenance and this includes tuning of the historical organ and day to day repairs such as floor repairs.
+On top of project funding we also contribute towards regular maintenance and this includes tuning of the historical organ and day to day repairs.
 We recently paid for new bell tower louvres to the South and West faces and a significant contribution to repairing stained glass window damage.